Counseling

 My psychotherapeutic approach may help the associated symptoms of Posttraumatic Stress Disorder (PTSD and C-PTSD), Acute Stress Disorder, and Panic/Anxiety Disorders.

-I also work with many survivors of physical, mental, emotional, and sexual abuse.
+I also work with many survivors of physical, mental, emotional, and sexual abuse. -

-Motherhood: Perinatal, Postpartum, Infertility and Loss
+Motherhood (Perinatal, Postpartum, Infertility and Loss)

 -

-Psychedelic Assisted Psychotherapy
+Ketamine Assisted Psychotherapy (KAP)

 I received my training and certification for this work through the Psychedelic Research and Training Institute (PRATI).